About

 If you're looking for copies of papers I've presented or published, you can find them immediately to the right, along with a copy of my cv.

-If you're looking for information about the projects I work on, check out the links on the far side of the page!
+If you're looking for information about the projects I work on, check out the links on the far side of the page

-The New Zealand research is jointly with Kris Inwood (Guelph) and Les Oxley (Canterbury).
+The New Zealand research is jointly with Kris Inwood (Guelph) and Les Oxley (Waikato).
 We are using anthropometric methods to create consistent measures of Maori (indigenous) and Pakeha (European descended) living standards.
 This work has been funded by the Health Research Council and Marsden Fund (equivalent of NIH and NSF for American readers).

 I did my PhD in history at the University of Minnesota.
 My dissertation looked at married women's labor force participation in the United States between 1860 and 1940.
 The main data sources I used were census samples from the IPUMS and the 1880 complete count census in the North Atlantic Population Project, as well as survey data from the 1888-90, 1917-19 and 1935-36 Cost of Living surveys and surveys of consumer expenditures.
 I also worked extensively with interviews of workers from the Hawthorne works of the Western Electric company for insight on public opinion about married women's work in the 1920s and 1930s.
 Please contact me if you are interested in reading any of this work.